There are a lot of reasons why your AC system freezes up.

 Broken blower motor or relay—A blower motor going at the wrong speed or not turning on at all can create freezing.
 It might also be sporadic, running at full speed and decelerating after it heats up.
 Or a relay could cause it to run one time and not the next.
 In either state, you will need to contact Calverley Service Experts to repair the trouble.

-Scheduling annual AC maintenance or heat pump maintenance can help you bypass this malfunction.
+Scheduling annual AC maintenance can help you bypass this malfunction.
 Our techs will comprehensively inspect and clean your equipment, which usually allows us to pinpoint minor troubles before they become huge issues.